gsirdeshmukh/radio-show/README.md

 - Playback uses the Web Playback SDK plus `PUT /v1/me/player/play` to your local device ID.
 - Voice takes are held in memory; reload to clear them.
 - Sharing/export not wired yet—focus is a personal live radio flow for now.
+- Per-track metadata (BPM, key, energy) is fetched via `GET /v1/audio-features` when available.
+- Theme dots in the header let you swap color palettes live.